Measuring out-of-time-order correlators on a quantum computer based on an irreversibility-susceptibility method: Experiments on the trapped-ion quantum computer, reimei

 To overcome the challenges of measuring the OTOC, many experiments have been conducted with various ingenious techniques \cite{Li17,Gärttner17,Aggarwal18,Landsman19,Khurana19,Meier19,Sieberer19,Niknam20,Chen20,Nie20,Joshi20,Braumüller22,Geller22,Harris22,Green22,Zhao22,Wang22,Kuper22,Xiang24,Liang25,Huang25,Google25}.
 However, these experiments have primarily focused on analyzing the properties of the OTOC within different models, with little to no consideration given to how the experimental evaluation methods themselves influence the results.
 Therefore, comparing the performance of the various methods used to measure the OTOC is crucial for a deeper understanding of its intrinsic properties.
 In this study, we compare the RTM, WMM, and ISM to investigate the method-dependent properties of the OTOC.
-We conducted all experiments on the trapped-ion quantum computer---Quantinuum \texttt{reimei} emulator \cite{Quantinuum}, which is accessible through the Quantinuum Nexus and produces almost the same results as the one from the real device.
-We note that this work represents the first experimental application of both the WMM and ISM, using either the emulator or the actual hardware.
+We conducted all experiments on the trapped-ion quantum computer---Quantinuum \texttt{reimei} \cite{Quantinuum}, which is accessible through the Quantinuum Nexus.
+We note that this work represents the first experimental application of both the WMM and ISM, using the actual hardware.